chinzhening/capstone-project/report/main.typ

 == Option Pricing

 Suppose that the payoff of a derivative is given by a function $h(Z)$ of a random variable $Z$ related to the underlying asset.
-By the principle of no-arbitrage, the derivative's price can be modeled as the expected discounted payoff under the risk-neutral measure $QQ$
+By the principle of no-arbitrage, the price of the derivative can be modeled as the expected discounted payoff under the risk-neutral measure $QQ$
 $ v = EE^QQ [e^(-r T) h(Z)], $

 //$ v = EE[e^(-r T) h(X)], $
-where $r$ is the _risk-free interest rate_ and $T$ is the time to maturity[cite], when the payoff is realized.
-There is a lot that can be said about the risk-neutral measure, but for our purposes, it suffices to know that it is a probability measure under which the discounted asset prices are _martingales_.
-Under this measure, all assets are expected to grow at the risk-free rate, simplifying pricing to the computation of expected discounted payoffs.
+where $r$ is the _risk-free interest rate_ and $T$ is the time to maturity, when the payoff is realized.
+A lot can be said about the risk-neutral measure, but for our purposes, it suffices to know that it is a probability measure under which all assets are expected to grow at the risk-free rate, simplifying pricing to the computation of expected discounted payoffs.

 Given an appropriate model for the underlying asset price dynamics, we can sample from the distribution of $Z$ and compute samples of $h(Z)$.
 A basic model for the underlying asset price $S_t$ at time $t$, is geometric Brownian motion: